 “Vegan” implies the absence of animal products, including fats, milk, beeswax, and any other animal-derived component.
 Clearly, if a soap contains tallow, lard, goats milk or whey, it’s not vegan.
-But is it this simple?
+But is it that simple?

 So, is palm oil “vegan”?

 Many human laborers in the coconut industry live in poverty despite the high demand for coconut products.
 To help address these issues and support responsible social and environmental practices in the coconut industry, One Earth Body Care uses only certified Fair Trade and organic coconut oil in our soap.

-- Share and discuss these ideas with friends and on social media.
+🌳 Share and discuss these ideas with friends and on social media.
 Collective action is powerful and can have an impact.